paveliz/TwoFragmentsExamplePart2/README.md

 If this conditions its "True", it's because I'm in landscape mode and I'm using the Two Fragments Layout so I need to call the second fragment and show it.
 If not, there is nothing to worry, because I'm using the main fragment layout that it's already included and called in the layout.

-As a result, the main activity will add the second fragment only when he detect need to do it.
+As a result, the main activity will add the second fragment only when he detects need to do it.

 3) Fragment calls a method in the Activity (NO hardcoding)